+Long Term Mean Monthly Flow

-Flow Measurement Direct measured data
+Direct measured data

 Long-term mean monthly flow is a critical component of hydropower project design and management, as it affects the energy production and efficiency of the project.
 In the context of hydropower projects, long-term mean monthly flow refers to the average flow of water in a river or stream over a period of several decades.